Kamal-Eldin/ASR-TTS-Data-Collection/README.md

 npm run dev
 ```

-The application will be available at `http://localhost:3000`
+The application will be available at `http://localhost:5174` (or the next available port)

 ## Usage